2026 - Affordable Housing: Enhancement Projects / Production

 • 2022: Recovery Stimulus and Critical Repairs Certificates of Participation allocated $112M to affordable housing efforts

 Capital investment for acquiring and building affordable housing is the most permanent and secure approach for the City to create deed-restricted affordable housing.
-This was formally recognized in the Board of Supervisor’s approval of the FY2020-29 Capital Plan to incorporate affordable housing into the City’s regular capital planning process.
-This chapter and related modifications throughout the Capital Plan represent the fulfillment of that direction.
 The content here defines the key terms of publicly supported affordable housing production and preservation; documents funding and feasibility principles for those efforts; describes planned, phased, and emerging projects that support greater affordability in San Francisco; and presents a comprehensive view of San Francisco’s projected investment in affordable housing.

 Mayor’s Office of Housing and Community Development

-MOHCD supports San Franciscans with affordable housing opportunities and essential services to build strong communities.
-The department works to create affordable housing, preserve affordability, protect vulnerable residents, and empower communities, neighborhoods, and people seeking housing.
-MOHCD’s programs to create and preserve affordable housing are multifaceted and include 100% affordable multifamily housing, HOPE SF (described in Economic and Neighborhood Development), down payment assistance loans, Small Sites, Preservation and Seismic Safety, and the monitoring of inclusionary mixed income housing.
+MOHCD supports San Franciscans with affordable housing opportunities and essential services to nurture strong communities.
+The department works to create affordable housing, preserve existing affordability, protect vulnerable residents, and empower communities, neighborhoods, and people seeking housing.
+MOHCD’s programs to create and preserve affordable housing include 100% affordable multifamily housing development, HOPE SF (described in Economic and Neighborhood Development), down payment assistance loan, Small Sites, Preservation and Seismic Safety, and monitoring inclusionary mixed income housing development.

 Planning Department